 Although many physicians will try to convince me that they don’t have to be 100% perfect, I’ve seen residents reprimanded by attending physicians or chiefs of the department for minor mistakes.

 During this pediatric residency, vaccines are just part of the background training, like reading an EKG or diagnosing a broken arm.
 They are spending 10-15 thousand hours examining children, giving vaccines, listening to parents, and treating minor and infrequent post-vaccination issues.
-They also know what to ask parents to determine if a child needs a legitimate medical exemption.
+They also know what to ask parents to determine if a child needs a legitimate medical exemption for a vaccine.

 I consider myself a science of vaccines expert, because of the depth of my education in basic and specialized fields of biology.
 But I am not a clinician – after three years of residency, a pediatrician is not only an expert on vaccine science, they are experts in all clinical aspects of vaccines.